Navigating the New Frontier of Revenue Lifecycle Management

 Here’s where PROS is a little different in our thinking on RLM.
 While the prevailing definition of RLM often focuses heavily on back-end processes such as contract management, billing, and renewals, it fails to address the full potential of revenue generation across all commercial channels, not just back-end processes.
 With that in mind, we believe RLM should encompass the entire spectrum of prospect/customer engagement and transaction management, aligning both top-line revenue growth and bottom-line efficiency.

-Our approach integrates marketing, sales, and transactional processes, while supporting all types of evergreen commercial relationships from subscriptions to customer-specific price agreements to rebates.
+Our approach integrates marketing, sales, and transactional processes, while supporting all types of evergreen commercial relationships from subscriptions to account-specific price agreements to rebates.
 All of this is optimized by artificial intelligence (AI).
 This broader, AI-driven definition of RLM allows companies to anticipate customer needs, craft dynamic offers, and continuously refine pricing and commercial strategies based on real-time data.
 By doing so, businesses can maximize both revenue quality and customer satisfaction.

 Three Key Pillars of Effective Revenue Lifecycle Management